Internet gap hits poorer children, campaigners claim

 Mr Tavender is looking at ways of helping the families who are not yet online.

-One solution might be to use the pupil premium to buy equipment which can be donated to families - and then to pay for broadband connections for them.'Not a luxury'
+One solution might be to use the pupil premium to buy equipment which can be donated to families - and then to pay for broadband connections for them.

 The launch of the new campaign coincides with the release of research from a schools technology provider - Frog - that underlines the increasing importance of access to computers.